ThisisYoYoDev/Copilot-CLI-fish-configuration/README.md

 This repository contains a script to help you configure the Copilot CLI on fish, a user-friendly shell for UNIX-like operating systems.

-## What is Copilot CLI ?

-Copilot CLI is a command-line interface tool developed by GitHub.
-It uses OpenAI's GPT model to help generate code snippets for developers.
-The tool assists in coding tasks, including suggesting lines of code, auto-completing comments, and providing functions and classes.

 ## How to use this configuration?
 This repository provides a simple configuration script that includes aliases for some of Copilot's commands.
 The script adds aliases for `what-the-shell`, `git-assist`, and `gh-assist` commands.